wavefrontHQ/docs/pages/doc/csp_invite-AoA-users_tutorial.md

    1. From the **in** drop-down menu, select the target service instance (tenant).
       ![A screenshot with the Operations for Applications service instance selected.](images/csp-select-aoa-service.png)

-      {% include note.html content="This drop-down menu is available only for multi-tenant service environments.
+      {% include note.html content="This drop-down menu is available only for multi-tenant environments.
 If you want to grant access to all tenants, you must assign service roles for each tenant individually (see the next Step 3).
 If you miss selecting the target service instance, the users receive the `401 Unauthorized: User has no access to service` error message when trying to access that tenant."%}

    1. From the **with roles** drop-down menu, select the service roles to assign for the selected service instance (tenant).